pivotal/docs-tap/apix-spec-validator/APIX-Documentation.md

 ﻿# **Overview**

 The APIX solution aims to manage the end-to-end lifecycle of APIs.
-Please refer to this blog for details.

 This specific feature of APIX focuses on scanning and validating an API specification.
 The API spec is generated from the API autoregistration feature in TAP.
 Once that is done, APIX scans, lints, and validates the API spec.
 Based on the validation, a scoring is provided that tells the dev / devops, the quality and health of their API specification as it related to Documentation, OpenAPI best practices, and Security.
 There is a card on the API detail page (on the TAP GUI) that displays the summary of the scores.
 If the user wants to get more details of the scores, they can click on the 'more details' link and can get a detailed view.